 Stress Symptoms In Hamsters

-Hamsters are rodents that have become very popular as pets.
-Although they require little space and relatively simple care, these rodents need special attention when it comes to their behavior and animal welfare.
-Because they serve as prey for so many predators in the wild, these animals are instinctively very alert and able to react quickly in the case of a quick escape.
-In addition, they are able to defend themselves, thus guaranteeing their survival.
-Therefore however, hamsters are vulnerable to stress and require a positive environment in order to feel safe.
+Hamsters have become an increasingly popular domestic pet.
+Although they require little space and relatively simple care, this does not mean they are invulnerable to stress.
+These rodents need special attention when it comes to their behavior and animal welfare.
+In the wild they serve as prey to many predators.
+Even in a cage, their instinct is to react quickly to danger and flee to guarantee their survival.
+This natural instinct causes them to be vulnerable to stress and to require a positive environment in order to feel safe.

-Last (but not least), we must remember that some diseases can cause pain and generate stress in hamsters.
+- Disease: we must remember that some pathologies can cause pain and generate stress in hamsters.
 Such diseases can also cause alterations in their behavior.
-Therefore, if you notice any alarming changes in your hamster’s behavior or appearance, we recommend consulting your veterinarian as soon as possible.
+Some common disease in hamsters include viral, bacterial or fungal infections, as well as parasite-related diseases.
+If you notice any alarming changes in your hamster’s behavior or appearance, we recommend consulting your veterinarian as soon as possible.

 Symptoms of stress in hamsters

-All animals are unique and therefore experience and express stress differently.
-For this reason it is important to be aware of any changes in your hamster’s behavior.
+All hamsters are individuals.
+They experience and express stress differently.
+For this reason it is important to be aware of any changes in your hamster’s specific behavior.
 By recognizing such problems, it will allow for early detection of diseases or symptoms of stress in your hamster.

-To recognize whether your hamster is showing any symptoms of stress, take a look at the recognizable signs below:
+To recognize whether your hamster is showing any symptoms of stress, take a look at the recognizable signs of hamster stress below:

-- Unusual habits: every hamster needs to live in an enriched environment in order to exercise their: physical, cognitive, emotional and social abilities.
-If a rodent is subjected to a sedentary routine in an environment that is not stimulating, it will try to expel energy and relieve stress in other ways.
-These ‘‘ways’’ may present themselves through unusual behaviors or dangerous habits.
-One of these common unusual habits includes biting of its cage.
+- Unusual habits: every hamster needs to live in an enriched environment in order to exercise their physical, cognitive, emotional and social abilities.
+If a hamster is subjected to a sedentary routine in an environment that is not stimulating, they will try to expel energy and relieve stress in other ways.
+These ways may present themselves through unusual behaviors or dangerous habits.
+One of these common unusual habits includes hamsters biting their cage.

-- Compulsive behavior: stress in most animals, including hamsters, can present itself through compulsive and repetitive behaviors.
-Examples of this include; constantly scratching, gnawing incessantly, turning several times on its own axis, constantly cleaning its own body, etc. In extreme cases, such behavior can lead to self-mutilation, resulting in a hamster that is more vulnerable to absences and infections.
+- Compulsive behaviors: in most animals stress can present itself through compulsive and repetitive behaviors.
+Examples of this include constantly scratching, gnawing incessantly, turning several times on their back, overgrooming, etc. In extreme cases, such behavior can lead to self-mutilation, resulting in a hamster that is more vulnerable to infections and disease.

 - Aggressiveness: stress is one of the main causes of aggressiveness in hamsters.
 In addition, stressed hamsters are usually more reactive than usual.
-If your rodent is showing its teeth, moving its ears in a backwards motion or emitting grunts: it is preparing to attack.
-In these such situations, you should avoid your hamster and give it some time to calm down and feel safe.
-If you notice that your hamster is constantly trying to bite you, is showing its teeth or has generally become more aggressive: we recommend consulting your veterinarian.
+If your rodent is bearing their teeth, moving their ears in a backwards motion or emitting grunts, they are preparing to attack.
+In these situations, you should avoid your hamster and give them some time to calm down and feel safe.
+If you notice your hamster is constantly trying to bite you, is showing its teeth or has generally become more aggressive, we recommend consulting your veterinarian.

 - Hair loss: hamsters suffering from chronic stress often experience alterations to their fur.
 A stressed hamster may start to lose hair or appear to have noticeably oilier hair.
-Some rodents even pluck their own hair through insensate scratching, generating bald spots.
+Some rodents even pluck their own hair through scratching themselves all the time, generating bald spots.

-- Released hamster noises: Hamsters are usually silent and/or very quiet animals.
-However, when suffering from stress, these little animals emit characteristic noises.
-Hamsters emit snorts when in fear, and when threatened they emit grunts.
-When extremely nervous, they might emit shrieks or squeals, which are normally very rare for these rodents.
+- Strange noises: hamsters are usually silent and/or very quiet animals.
+When suffering from stress, these little animals emit characteristic noises.
+Hamsters emit hisses when in fear, and even screaming when threatened.
+When extremely nervous, these sounds develop into shrieks or squeals, which are normally very rare for these rodents.

 - Excessive salivation: stress, fear, anxiety and nervousness interfere with the production of saliva.
 A stressed hamster could suffer from excessive salivation as a physical response to body tension.

 - Insistent attempts to escape: a stressed hamster will try to escape from the negative environment.
-When you hamster is in a state of alert, or preparing to flee it will appear with forward facing ears and inflated cheeks.
+When you hamster is in a state of alert or preparing to flee, they will appear with forward facing ears and inflated cheeks.

 - Behavioral changes: stress in hamsters can cause changes in their habitual behavior.
-A stressed rodent may become more: aggressive, shy, anxious, sad or fearful than usual.
-This is why we emphasis familiarizing yourself with your hamster’s personality, in order to be able to detect any changes.
+A stressed rodent may become more aggressive, shy, anxious, sad or fearful than usual.
+This is why we emphasize familiarizing yourself with your hamster’s personality, in order to be able to detect any changes.

 There are some guidelines you can follow when preventing stress or calming a nervous hamster.
-At the exact moment you notice that your hamster may be stressed, leave its environment and give it an opportunity to calm down.
+At the exact moment you notice that your hamster may be stressed, leave their environment and give them an opportunity to calm down.
 From then, consult your veterinarian in order to rule out any pathologies and to ensure that your hamster is healthy.

 In addition, it is essential to always present your hamster with the basic care and preventative medicine in order for it to maintain a balanced temperament.
-Follow these tips on how to keep a healthy hamster:
+Follow these tips on how keep your hamster healthy:

-- Enrich its environment: environmental enrichment is key when preparing your hamster's cage.
+- Enrich their environment: environmental enrichment is key when preparing your hamster's cage.
 An enriched cage will allow the rodent to be able to exercise and entertain itself in your absence.
-In addition, it will help it manage a healthy weight.
+In addition, it will help it keep a healthy weight.
 Although the traditional wheel is useful in stimulating a hamster, we recommend providing other toys and accessories to stimulate its cognitive capacity.

-- Socialization: Despite requiring relatively simple care, a hamster needs the attention and affection of its owners to stay active, happy and healthy.
-Therefore, in addition to enriching your hamster’s cage, it will need to be socialized with the other animals in its environment.
+- Socialization: despite requiring relatively simple care, a hamster needs the attention and affection of their companions to stay active, happy and healthy.
+Therefore, in addition to enriching your hamster’s cage, it will need to be socialized with the other animals in their environment.

 - Provide adequate preventive medicine: some diseases can cause alterations in hamster behavior.
-Therefore, it is very important to offer your hamster adequate preventive medicine to make sure that it has a strong immune system.
-Remember to: visit a vet every 6 months, provide your furry friend with a balanced diet, periodically sanitize its cage and keep it physically and mentally active.
+It is very important to offer your hamster adequate preventive medicine to make sure that it has a strong immune system.
+Remember to visit a vet every 6 months, provide your furry friend with a balanced diet, periodically sanitize their cage and keep them physically and mentally active.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.